Rivalismer/31390-UAS/Excercises/Part6/maze-ex6.1/README.txt

 To run the script, open and run the maze_plotting_script.
 File structure is below.
+Drone path is custom file for plotting the position from simulink (needs to be run before the file)

 MAIN
 maze_plotting_script
+drone_path

 ALGORITHM IMPLEMENTATION
 astar_3d